sonic41592/ImgAlign/README.md

   -g HR, --hr HR        HR File or folder directory.
 Use this to specify your high resolution image file or folder of
                         images.
 By default, ImgAlign will use images in the HR folder in the current working directory.
+  -o OUTPUT, --output OUTPUT
+                        Output folder directory.
+Defaults to current terminal directory.
+Use this to specify where your Output folder will be saved.
   -c, --autocrop        Disabled by default.
 If enabled, this auto crops black boarders around HR and LR images.
                         Manually cropping images before running through ImgAlign will usually yield more consistent results so that dark frames aren't overcropped